Tuberculosis: Understanding the Disease Across Scales

 2:30–4:00 PM

-The Role of Type I and III Interferon Signaling in Restriction of Early TB Infection of HIV Uninfected and Infected Cells and a New Alveolar Type II Pulmonary Organoid Model
+Early Restriction of TB Infection in HIV Uninfected and Infected Primary Hematopoietic Cells and a New Alveolar Type II Pulmonary Organoid Model

 An Autologous Human iPSC-derived Multicellular Alveolus-on-Chip Reveals Early Pathological Events of M. Tuberculosis Infection